congyewang/congyewang.github.io/content/_index.md

 date: "29 Jul 2024"
 ---

-I am currently a PhD candidate at Newcastle University in the UK, working under the guidance of [Prof Chris Oates](https://oates.work/).
-My research interests are centered around computational statistics and probabilistic machine learning.
+I am presently a third-year PhD candidate pursuing a degree in Mathematics at Newcastle University in the UK, under the supervision of [Professor Chris Oates](https://oates.work/).
+My research primarily concentrates on computational statistics and probabilistic machine learning.

 {{< left >}}
 ### News